Torphedo/koshka/readme.md

   - Replace constant branches with references to the target instruction node

 ### Shatter
-  - Split IR into a tree of functions, which we can treat like small independent programs.
+  - Split IML into a tree of functions, which we can treat like small independent programs.

 ### RegAlloc